 When your card still shows up as being active on any of your credit reports, or if a report indicates there’s still a balance on the card after you paid it off, file a dispute with the relevant reporting agency.

-Closing a credit card automatically reduces your available credit limit, which increases your credit utilization rate and can potentially damage your scores.
+- Credit utilization: Your credit utilization ratio refers to the balances you have on all your revolving credit accounts.
+Closing a credit card automatically reduces your available credit limit, which increases your utilization rate and can potentially damage your score.

-Credit scores factor in the ages of all accounts on your credit report.
-Your oldest, newest credit account, and the average age of all your accounts.
-The older those are, the better your scores will be.
-So you should always think twice before canceling one of your oldest cards.
+- Credit history length: Credit scores factor in the ages of all accounts on your credit report.
+The older your accounts, the better your score will be.
+So think twice before canceling one of your oldest cards.

-Before canceling a card to control spending or cut annual fees, explore options to address these issues without losing card advantages.
+Before canceling a card to control your spending or cut annual fees, consider some other ways to address these issues.

 Build barriers to prevent overspending